 Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
-The Organization is exposed to interest rate risk with respect to its temporary investments held in fixed income GIC's.
+The Organization is exposed to interest rate risk with respect to its temporary investments.
 The exposure to this risk fluctuates as the investments and related interest rates change from year to year.